Find the therapist that best suits your needs.

 About Cortney:

-Hello!
-My name is Cortney and I am a pediatric physical therapist that enjoys working with kiddos of all ages and abilities.
-I love building relationships with both the littles and their families and watching them learn new skills and gain independence.
-My husband, son, labradoodle, and I have been living in the Butte area for almost a year now.
-We enjoy hiking, fishing, camping, and enjoying the great outdoors whenever we can!
-I am looking forward to meeting more wonderful people and getting more involved in the Butte community!
+Cortney is a physical therapist that enjoys working with kiddos of all ages and abilities.
+She received her undergraduate degree in exercise science from Montana State University and her doctorate in physical therapy from University of Montana.
+She loves building relationships with both littles and their families and watching them learn new skills and gain independence.
+She has lived in Butte for a few years with her husband, two sons and labradoodle.
+She enjoys hiking, fishing, camping, and enjoying the great outdoors whenever they can!
+Cortney is looking forward to meeting more wonderful people and continuing to be involved in the Butte community.

 Career Highlights: